Humberto Bandenay: Post-UFC career

 After his release from the UFC, Bandenay returned to the Fusion FC.
 He faced Bruno Conti at Fusion FC 41 on November 13, 2019, winning the bout via technical knockout in the second round.

 Copa Combate 2019

 On December 16, 2019, news surfaced that Bandenay would be joining Combate Americas' eight-man lightweight tournament that took place on December 20, 2019.
 In the quarterfinals, Bandenay faced Hugo Prada in a one-round bout.
 Bandenay won the fight via unanimous decision and advanced to the semifinals.

 In the semifinals, Bandenay faced Jose Luis Verdugo.
 Bandenay knocked Verdugo down in the second round and finished the bout via technical knockout by way of ground-and-pound, advancing to the final.

 In the final Bandenay faced Erick Gonzalez.
 Bandenay won the back-and-forth fight via unanimous decision, claiming the Copa Combate tournament prize of $100,000.

 Title shot

 The Copa Combate tournament win aligned Bandenay to challenge Rafa García for the Combate Americas' Lightweight title.
 The bout took place on February 21, 2020.
 Bandenay lost the fight via unanimous decision.

+Professional Fighters League

+Bandenay made his PFL debut against Kim Sang-won on May 2, 2026, at PFL Sioux Falls.
+He lost the fight via technical knockout in round two.